spsvision/bifurcatedArtery/README.md

 The two outlet diverging arteries are set to identical pressures, but one artery is wider in diameter and naturally welcomes more fluid flow.
 ![](bifurcatedArtery_files/user_files/meshs.png)
 ![](bifurcatedArtery_files/user_files/wireframe.png)
+The geometry file is found here --> bif_artery.STEP
 ### Wall Shear
 ![](bifurcatedArtery_files/user_files/wall_shear.png)
 ### Velocity Vectors